proxior/lan-wifi-interception-standard/README.md

  After install the ngrok in same folder <br>
  Install ngrok from here https://ngrok.com/ <br>
  Run th script and clone any website <br /> <br />

+ !Notice..
+For using email phishing method open the file settings.txt <br/>
+ Default seetings working for gmail accounts.
+If you want using another mail change the mail settings <br />
+ Insert the details your account email (need a email account for send fake emails) <br/>
+ Fisrt line insert email and second line insert password <br/>
+ e.x <br/>
+ email@gmail.com <br/>
+ password123456 <br/> <br/>

 c) Dns Spoof (Spoofing and poisoning DNS with hardware device) <br />